Updates

 Today marks ten years since the November 13th ISIS attacks in Paris, a night I lived through as a 13-year-old Irish kid, and one I never truly processed until I finally wrote it down.

-The piece ran digitally on The Irish Times, was selected as a Highlight and Top Story, and landed in the Top 10 Most Read.
+The piece ran digitally on The Irish Times, was selected as a Highlight and a Top Story, and landed in the Top 10 Most Read.
 So many readers reached out to share their own connection to that night.

 Huge thank you to Genevieve Carbery for editing and publishing this story.